diffix/pg_diffix/docs/admin_guide.md

 CALL diffix.mark_role('public_access', 'anonymized_untrusted');
 ```

-The value of the setting variable `pg_diffix.default_access_level` determines the default user class users.
+The value of the configuration variable `pg_diffix.default_access_level` determines the access level for unlabeled users.
 It is set to `direct` by default.

-The procedure `diffix.unmark_role(role_name)` clears the access level.
+The procedure `diffix.unmark_role(role_name)` clears the access level label.

-### Security labels for tables
+### Security labels for data

-Tables may have one of two security labels, `public` or `personal`.
+Tables may have one of two security labels: `public` or `personal`.

-* Tables labeled as `personal` are anonymized by the extension (for `anonymized_trusted` and `anonymized_untrusted` users, not `direct` users).
+* Tables labeled as `personal` are anonymized by the extension for `anonymized_*` access levels.
-* Tables labeled as `public` are not anonymized: all users have full access to these tables.
+* Tables labeled as `public` are not anonymized: all users have direct access to these tables.
+* Unabeled tables are not accessible for `anonymized_*` access levels (unless the value of the configuration
+variable `pg_diffix.treat_unmarked_tables_as_public` is set to `true`, in which case they are considered `public`).

 The procedure `diffix.mark_public(table_name)` labels a table as `public`.

-Note that unlabeled tables can not be queried by `anonymized_trusted` and `anonymized_untrusted` users (unless the setting variable `pg_diffix.treat_unmarked_tables_as_public` is set to `true`).

-### Security labels for columns

-Each personal table has one or more _protected entities_ associated with it.
-A protected entity is normally a person or a something associated with a person (a device or an account), but it could also be other things such as a household, a store, or a company.
+Each personal table has one or more _protected entities_ identifiers associated with it.
+A protected entity is normally a
+person or a something associated with a person (a device or an account), but it could also be other things such as a household,
+a store, or a company.

 Each protected entity must have at least one column that contains the identifier of the protected entity.
-We refer to these columns generally as AID columns (Anonymization ID).
-See [How to select AID columns](#how-to-select-aid-columns) for more guidance.
+We refer to these
+columns generally as AID (Anonymization ID) columns.
+See [How to select AID columns](#how-to-select-aid-columns) for more
+guidance.

-__NOTE:__ if AID columns are not correctly labeled, the extension may fail to anonymize appropriately.
+__NOTE:__ if AID columns are not correctly labeled, the extension may fail to anonymize correctly.

-The procedure `diffix.mark_personal(table_name, aid_columns...)` is used to label a table as personal and to label its AID columns.
+The procedure `diffix.mark_personal(table_name, aid_columns...)` is used to label a table as personal and

-For example,
+to label its AID columns.
+For example:

 ```SQL
 CALL diffix.mark_personal('employee_info', 'employee_id');
 ```

-labels the table `employee_info` as personal, and labels the `employee_id` column as `employee_id` an AID column.
+labels the table `employee_info` as personal, and labels the `employee_id` column as an AID column.

 ```SQL
 CALL diffix.mark_personal('transactions', 'sender_acct', 'receiver_acct');
 ```
 labels the table `transactions` as personal, and labels the `sender_acct` and `receiver_acct` columns as AID columns.

 The procedure `diffix.unmark_table(table_name)` clears the labels for the table and all its AID columns.